caiks/WBOT02/README.md

 client-server architecture

 We can calculate how interested wotbot is first by determining if the current slice is a fail and then by looking at the slice likelihood for interesting or unusual.
 Show by using emoticons, visible or audible.
 This will encourage the user to "point it in the general direction of something interesting."

+A vision only version of the wotbot app could select archetypal or special tagged events from the slice and overlay them on the scene.
+If the special events are cartoon-like the wotbot could entertain by stylising the real world.

 -->